antnh6/antnh6.github.io/_posts/2017-07-04-clustering.md

     * Single-linkage is the most popular form of this type
 * [Soft Clustering (Expectation Maximization)](http://annwin.me/notes/2017-07-13-softclustering/)

+Clustering can also be used to segment data before doing predictions with supervised algorithms for better accuracy.
+In this case, remove the dependent variable before clustering because if we use the outcome value to cluster, we might conclude your method strongly outperforms a non-clustering alternative.
+However, this is because it is using the outcome to determine the clusters, which is not valid.
+See this [analysis]()
 ### Collaborative vs. Content Filtering

 ### Why Clustering is hard [(source)][1]